-If the employee chooses to do this they must inform HR, in writing within 30 days of their return to work (or within 30 days of leaving, if they do not return to work).
+If the employee chooses to do this, they must inform HR, in writing within 30 days of their return to work (or within 30 days of leaving, if they do not return to work).

-7 Applications for time off
+7. Applications for time off

-Unless otherwise stated or unless there is separate Policy referred to that details the application for time off, applications for time off should be made to the Director or nominated representative via the line manager using the form attached at appendix A.
+Unless otherwise stated or unless there is separate policy referred to that details the application for time off, applications for time off should be made to the Director or nominated representative via the line manager using the form attached at appendix A.

-Applications for time off and leave can be made via resource link self service for employees that have access.
+Applications for time off and leave must be made via resource link self-service for employees that have access.

-8 Process review
+8. Process review

-If an employee feels that their request for leave (made under any of the categories included in this policy) has not been dealt with fairly, they can refer the matter to the HR Department they must, however, have previously fully discussed their concerns with their Line Manager.
+If an employee believes their request for leave (made under any of the categories included in this policy) has not been dealt with fairly, they must fully discuss their concerns with their line manager in the first instance.
+If the matter remains unresolved the employee can see advice from the HR team.